azofeifa/FStitch/README.md

 ![Alt text](https://github.com/azofeifa/FStitch/blob/master/images/BedGraphScreenShot.png)

-Note: FStitch does not accept bedgraph files where 0 coverage values are reported and if the data is stranded (like GRO-seq) then there should be one BedGraph file corresponding to the positive strand (forward) and the negative strand (reverse).
+Note: FStitch does not accept bedgraph files where 0 coverage values are reported and if the data is stranded (like GRO-seq) then there should be one BedGraph file corresponding to the positive strand and the negative strand .
 In short, you can convert your bam files to a bed graph file format using the _bedtools_<sup>3</sup> command:
 ```
 $ bedtools genomecov -ibam <bamfile> -g <genome_file> -bg -s “+/-“
 ```